-The Academy of Chiropractic Orthopedists has set guidelines and markers for the membership to obtain a continuance of maintaining the Diplomate credential.
+The International Academy of Neuromusculoskeletal Medicine (IANM) has set guidelines and markers for the membership to obtain a continuance of maintaining the Diplomate credential.
 The Maintenance of Credentials (MOC) is becoming more common and increasingly expected in health care.

-When a board-certified chiropractic orthopedist initially applies for membership in the Academy the process requires registration of and documentation of specialty credentials.
+When a board-certified neuromusculoskeletal specialist initially applies for membership in the Academy the process requires registration of and documentation of specialty credentials.
 The Academy secures copies of the certificates of the doctor’s credentials.
 These documents (Chiropractic College diploma and source verification letter from the College, State license and a verification letter from the state board, Diplomate certificate and a verification letter from the certifying board) are received by the Academy and permanently stored in a secure digital format.
-Following sole source verification of all specialty credentials, the board-certified orthopedist receives “Fellow” status.
+Following sole source verification of all specialty credentials, the board-certified neuromusculoskeletal specialist receives “Fellow” status.

 Maintenance of Credentials (MOC) consists of initial credentialing from passing the board examination and obtaining Diplomate status.
 After one year, the MOC and membership are maintained by the following requirements.